 Help negotiate contracts if asked.

-Unexpected circumstances—like, say, a global pandemic—can arise during wedding planning, and a couple might be too emotionally distraught to handle difficult conversations should the situation call for renegotiations.
+Unexpected circumstances can arise during wedding planning, and a couple might be too emotionally distraught to handle difficult conversations should the situation call for renegotiations.
 “It can help me as a wedding planner to work with a parent,” says Wooten.
 “In two instances, I’ve [explained] to an FOB what needed to be said, only it had to come from a client and not from me.
 They were able to get us out of a contract that I didn’t necessarily think we’d get out of.”

 Be a sense of calm in the storm.

 A wedding is a costly, time-intensive event that a couple must plan in tandem with their real-world responsibilities.
 When your daughter comes to you with her struggles, listen.
 After all, just having the space to vent can be helpful.

 Duties During the Wedding

 “The biggest gift a dad can give their daughter on their wedding day is his blessing, his encouragement, and his advice,” says Wooten.
 That being said, a material gift isn’t necessary for your daughter—especially if you’ve financially contributed to the wedding—but a sentimental gesture or action the morning of the wedding can still go a long way.
 “I had one dad that makes breakfast every Saturday morning, and he made a point of getting up [the wedding] morning and cooking his daughter a last breakfast,” Wooten offers as an example.